 Working parents of 3 and 4 year olds may be entitled to an additional 15 hours of free childcare per week.
 This funding will only be made available to families where both parents are working (or the sole parent is working in a lone parent family) and each parent earns, on average a weekly minimum equivalent to 16 hours at national minimum wage (NMW) or national living wage (NLW), and less than £100,000 per year.
 Check you’re eligible at www.childcarechoices.gov.uk

 Busy2s - Free early education for 2-year-olds

-Busy2s offers up to 15 hours of free childcare for children aged 2-3 to keep your little ones busy, so you can be busy too!
+Busy2s offers up to 15 hours of free childcare for children aged 2 to 3 years to keep your little ones busy, so you can be busy too!

 To be eligible families must be in receipt of one of the following:

 Use the table below to determine when your child will be eligible for their free place: